How is Interest Calculated on Student Loans?

 What is student loan interest?

-To better understand how interest on a student loan works, let’s start by defining what “interest” means.
+To better understand how student loan interest works, let’s start by defining what “interest” means.

 Interest on a loan of any kind – college, car, mortgage, etc. – is, essentially, what it costs to borrow money.
 It is calculated as a percentage of the principal (the amount you borrow), and this percentage is what’s known as your interest rate.

-How interest works when paying back student loans
+How does student loan interest work when paying back your loans?

-A student loan is often a long-term commitment, so it’s important to review all of the terms of your credit agreement (sometimes called a promissory note) before signing.
+A student loan is often a long-term commitment, so it’s important to review all of the terms of your promissory note (sometimes called a credit agreement) before signing.
 This note is just how it sounds – an agreement or promise you make to pay back your loan within the parameters laid out by your lender.

 Terms in a credit agreement include: